Pond loach: Description

-Wild pond loaches can grow up to 12 in long, but may only reach a length of 6 in in captivity.
-They also come in a variety of colors, such as pink, orange, albino and gray, and can vary in colour from yellow to olive green, to a common light brown or grey with lighter undersides.
+Pond loaches usually range from 10 to 20 cm in length, although individuals can reach 28 cm in standard length; females are generally larger than males.They also come in a variety of colors, such as pink, orange, albino and gray, and can vary in colour from yellow to olive green, to a common light brown or grey with lighter undersides.
 Like many other loaches, pond loaches have slender, eel-like body.
 The mouth of the loach is surrounded by three sets of barbels, which are used to sift through silt or pebbles to find food, and also to dig under gravel and sand to conceal the fish out of nervousness or self-defence, unlike the other loaches who use the spines beneath the eyes.

-Pond loaches are bottom-dwelling omnivores, feeding mainly on algae or scavenging organic materials, and may also eat on tubifex worms and other small aquatic invertebrates.
+Pond loaches are bottom-dwelling omnivores whose diet consists largely of small benthic invertebrates and detritus.
+Stomach-content studies have found aquatic insect larvae, small crustaceans, mollusks, and other invertebrates among their major food items.

 Pond loaches are very hardy fish that can live in poor-quality water, and can survive short periods of drought by producing a layer of moisture-trapping mucus to keep themselves damp.
 Despite their resiliance against water conditions, pond loaches should still be kept in pristine water to ensure their health and prosperity within the home aquarium or pond.
 These loaches prefer a soft, sandy, smooth stone, fine gravel substrate, or bare bottomed tank as opposed to any form of rocks or rough gravel, which have been known to damage the sensitive barbels and skin.